Everest High Pass Trek

 • Max.
 Altitude4790

-We spend another acclimatization day in Gokyo village and hike to Gokyo Ri (5,350 m).
-It's a few hours' walk from Gokyo village to Gokyo Ri on a steep rugged path
+We spent another acclimatization day in Gokyo village and hiked to Gokyo Ri (5,350 m).
+It's a few hours' walk from Gokyo village to Gokyo Ri on a steep, rugged path

 The viewpoint offers a surreal view of Cho Oyu, Island Peak, Gyachukang, Everest, Lhotse, Makalu, Cholatse, Tawache, and many other mountains.
 Later, we’ll explore the Gokyo Lakes and spend the rest of the day with the locals.